 The Three Dimensions of Safety, Damage and Recovery Define Your Building's Performance In A Major Disaster

-Buildings that achieve a verified rating with minimum thresholds in each of the three dimensions of Safety, Damage and Recovery will receive either a CERTIFIED, SILVER, GOLD or PLATINUM designation, reflecting their expected level of performance.
-These designations can be displayed on the buildings themselves and with plaques and certificates.
+Buildings that achieve a Verified rating with minimum thresholds in each of the three dimensions of Safety, Damage and Recovery will receive either a CERTIFIED, SILVER, GOLD or PLATINUM designation, reflecting their expected level of performance.
+These designations can be displayed on the buildings themselves with plaques and certificates.